openstack-charmers/charm-zookeeper-k8s/docs/thoughts.md

 [documentation](https://juju.is/docs/sdk/libraries).)
 Or do they have to match?

+#### `publish-lib` / `fetch-lib`

+This works great if you have one snippet (one file) you want to share between two charms.
+My intuition is that it's too simple and will bite back as soon as you'll trees of dependencies you want to share.
+There are reasons why other frameworks make us of more advanced systems like git submodules and/or pip.

 ### Changing the workload's exposed port

 My workload docker image does `EXPOSE 2181` and I wanted to be able to change